Coding-bros/Automation/README.md

 **Feel Free To Add your Own Functions That You Use In.
 Your Daily Life.**

 <br>
-We Provided 6 Free Buttons Fou You To Add so To do it You Need basic Python Experience.
+We Provided 6 Free Buttons For You To Add Your Own Functions.
+To do it You Need basic Python Experience.

  We gave a small example of how to make functions for the free buttons